cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 Update the Timer:
 ~~~~~~~~~~~~~~~~~

-Once the FW initialization is performed and during the process of PWM generation, if the FW wants to update certain configuration or re initialize the registers to generate a different kind of PWM. it can be done by the below steps.
+Once the FW initialization is performed and during the process of PWM generation, if the FW wants to update certain configuration or re initialize the CSRs to generate a different kind of PWM. it can be done by the below steps.

+- START bitfield in the REG_TIM[0-3]_CMD is set to '0'.
+- STOP bitfield in the REG_TIM[0-3]_CMD is set to '1' then all the timer and its sub modules are made to inactive state.
 - UPDATE bitfield in the REG_TIM[0-3]_CMD is set to '1'.
 - The PWM output will be holding the previous value and T[0-3]_COUNTER bitfields in the respective REG_TIM[0-3]_COUNTER will be holding the COUNT_START value.
-- All the latest register configurations will be parsed to the model and Once the Timer is started, it will generate a PWM output based according to these configurations.
+- All the latest CSR configurations will be parsed to the model and Once the Timer is started, it will generate a PWM output based according to these configurations.

 Reset the Timer:
 ~~~~~~~~~~~~~~~~~

 Once the FW initialization is performed and during the process of PWM generation, if the FW wants to reset the Timer. it can be done by the below steps.

-- START bitfield in the REG_TIM[0-3]_CMD is set to '0'.
-- STOP bitfield in the REG_TIM[0-3]_CMD is set to '1' then all the timer and its sub modules are made to inactive state.
 - RESET bitfield in the REG_TIM[0-3]_CMD is set to '1'.
 - The PWM output will be zero and T[0-3]_COUNTER bitfields in the respective REG_TIM[0-3]_COUNTER will be holding the COUNT_START value.
-- All the latest register configurations will be parsed to the model and Once the Timer is started, it will generate a PWM output based according to these configurations.
+- All the latest CSR configurations will be parsed to the model and Once the Timer is started, it will generate a PWM output based according to these configurations.

 Pin Diagram